Pillars of Change

 A Path to Real Change

 Real, transformative change demands that we challenge the structures that perpetuate inequality and share power with those who have been silenced and/or marginalized.
-By reimagining power dynamics and creating new opportunities for participation/inclusion, we can pave the way towards healthy and equitable environments.
+By reimagining power dynamics and creating new opportunities through Education, Social Justice and Civic Responsibility, we can pave the way towards healthy communities.

 Level three Structural Change (explicit):